marqrdt/baeldung-articles/bash-useful-utilities/content.md

 ### A closer look

 This should output a listing of all directories in your home directory, listing the size of the directory along with its name.
 We'll take a moment to analyze what is happening in this command.
 First, it employs Linux's **find** command, which will list all files in a given directory, in this case, the current directory, indicated by the dot (.).
-We use the **-maxdepth** parameter and set it to **1** to only show the top-level directories.
+We use the **-maxdepth** parameter and set it to **1** to only show the top-level directories without descending into sub-directories.
 It then uses the **-exec** option, which is allows us to send each listing to another command, sometimes expressed as 'piping the output' to another command.
-The **find** command originates in very early versions of Linux and Unix flavors, so, unlike many other commands, the 'long' options use a single dash '-'.
+The **find** command originates in very early versions of Linux and Unix flavors, so, unlike many other commands, the 'long' options (more than a single character) use a single dash '-'.

 Each directory name from **find** is passed to the **du -sh** command, which displays the amount of space the directory consumes.
 The **-sh** option string is actually two options squeezed together.
 The **-s** option displays a summary of the top directory.
 Without it, **du** would descend into each subdirectory, which in many Linux home directories, numbers in the 1000's, and not very useful here.
-The **-h** option displays the output in **h**uman-readable form, which list output as **G**igabytes, **M**egabytes, etc.
+The **-h** option displays the output in **h**uman-readable form, which lists output as **G**igabytes, **M**egabytes, etc.

 The output of our command might look like this: